codlocker/DASSH-IPFS-App/README.md

 ## License

-Undying Totem is released under the MIT License.
-See the [LICENSE](/LICENSE) file for more details.
+Undying Totem is released under the Apache 2.0 License.
+See the [LICENSE](/LICENSE.md) file for more details.

 ## Support